Our Steering Committee

 UHAI – The East African Sexual Health & Rights Initiative

-Wanja Muguongo is the Founder and Executive Director of UHAI – The East African Sexual Health & Rights Initiative (UHAI-EASHRI), an organization that addresses the structural and systemic discrimination and marginalization that people of non-conforming sexual orientation, sexual expression, and gender identity continue to face in Africa.
+Wanja Muguongo is the Executive Director of UHAI – The East African Sexual Health & Rights Initiative (UHAI-EASHRI), an organization that addresses the structural and systemic discrimination and marginalization that people of non-conforming sexual orientation, sexual expression, and gender identity continue to face in Africa.
 A feminist and social justice activist, Wanja has spent her entire professional career working in human rights activism, mostly within the East African civil society sector, as well as India and Pakistan.
 Before founding UHAI-EASHRI, she worked at the Ufadhili Trust on its East African program on Community Resource Mobilization and Volunteering.
 Wanja has a master’s degree in sociology, and is fluent in English, Kiswahili, and Kikuyu.
 She has edited and collaborated on many publications and papers, and was a 2012 Yale World Fellow.

 Regan E. Ralph

 Fund for Global Human Rights